AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-04-22-Rotation-along-the-circumference-of-a-circle.md

   stroke(255, 0, 255)
 }
 </pre></code>

-In this manner we simply divide 2xPI by the number of points and multiply by the number of the current point.
-If you prefer doing this in degrees, P5JS has a function that allows you to set this.
+<p>In this manner we simply divide 2xPI by the number of points and multiply by the number of the current point.
+If you prefer doing this in degrees, P5JS has a function that allows you to set this.</p>

 <h2>Rotation in the WEBGL mode</h2>

-Alternatively, you could simply achieve rotation by using the WEBGL mode that provides a conveninent rotate function.
-This is quite fun and very easy, but allows you to create incredible cool sketches.
+<p>Alternatively, you could simply achieve rotation by using the WEBGL mode that provides a conveninent rotate function.
+This is quite fun and very easy, but allows you to create incredible cool sketches.</p>